amiruldevkun/Dating-Prediction/README.md

 # DATING PREDICTIONS (C# VERSION)
-A dating prediction cli script i've made on my free time
+A dating prediction cli script to see if you have a chance with the person that catches your eye.

 ## Why did i make this?
-Because i was dumb and wanted to do something in my free time.
+Because i was bored and wanted to do something in my free time.
 Its not useful in anykind, but feel free to try it out i guess.
 Its not accurate by any chance, so if you value your integrity and don't want to embarrass your self, please step away.
 But, if you want to contribute, you can!
 I'll tell you later, read more of this. :point_down:

 ## How to get the script
 So, you decided to grab the script still eh?
 Alright, first if you have git, do